Naman-Pal/SIHMON/ReportMechanicsandStructureChecklist.md

 describe the section or subsection content?
 -- We have only added a few more headings and subheadings, and we made sure they were accurate.
 As we add more sections, we will make sure to keep the headings and subheadings in check.

-- [ ] 7.
+- [x] 7.
 Does the Body include information regarding the methodology?

-*The situation with the Body of our report is...*
+-- Methodology is a part of both Hardware and Software aspects.
+We added discussions in the results and discussions section.

-- [ ] 8.
+- [x] 8.
 Does the Body include recent research findings?

-*The situation with the Body of our report is...*
+-- This can be found in the results and discussions section.

-- [ ] 9.
+- [x] 9.
 Does the Body include results/data from the study?

-*The situation with the Body of our report is...*

 - [ ] 10.
 Are illustrations, tables, diagrams and charts clearly drawn, labelled and Numbered?